dattugvs/Online-Library/README.md

 ```
 ### App Work Flow

-Since this is an sample app mainly focussed on angular topics, db implementation is not made.
+Since this is an sample app mainly focussed on angular topics, db implementation is not made. so signup will not really add the info.

 - Signin and signup pages uses Reactive forms and validation concepts
 - Any one can browse books in the */browse* route
 - But to view book details i.e., *book/:bookid* route the person should be logged in
-- Upload book router applicable only to admins
+- Upload book  *upload* route applicable only to admins

 ### Credentials to use in app
 ***User role***